IshanA2007/Crescendo/README.md

 # 🎵 Crescendo 🎵
 A massive group project to make some groovy tunes!

 Crescendo is a web-application that allows a user to input any sound they want and receive a personalized soundtrack that can be sang to or enjoyed in some other way!
-One day I watched Charlie Puth make an entire song from just a spoon and a glass and I thought wow, I want to do that too.
-But then, I realized I have no music skill whatsoever, so instead I decided to use my programming skills and AI to do it for me!
+One day, our team was watching Charlie Puth making an entire song from just a spoon and a glass and we thought wow, we want to do that too.
+But then, we realized we have no music skill whatsoever, so instead we decided to use our programming skills and AI to do it for us!

 ## 🥅 Goals